 In all of these instances, it is important to contact an attorney who can investigate the case and determine whether a defective product played a role in the accident and resulting injuries.
 These defects are often hidden and can only be discovered after the product and the scene have been thoroughly examined and inspected by experts.

 What should I do after an accident involving a product?

 After obtaining proper medical treatment and care, it is critical to document the scene and preserve the evidence.
 The initial investigation is often performed by first responders, including police officers and firefighters, who routinely photograph and take notes regarding the scene and evidence.
 If the first responders do not take possession of the product involved in an accident, you should take steps to ensure that the product is preserved, maintained, and stored at a secure and covered location so that its condition is not changed.
 If you do not own the product or it has been towed or moved to another location, you should immediately notify the person or company who has the product and request that they preserve it for you.

 Who should I contact regarding my product liability case?

 At Gautreaux Law, we do not simply market ourselves as product liability lawyers – we actually have experience investigating, evaluating, litigating, and trying cases involving defective and dangerous products.
 We have handled cases involving personal injuries and property damage caused by:

 If you or a loved one has been injured and you suspect that a defective product may have been involved, please call us at 478-238-9758 or toll free at 888-876-6935, so that we can help you investigate and evaluate your claim.
-You may also contact one of our attorneys via email, or the contact form on our website.
+You may also contact the Gautreaux Law Firm via email, or the contact form on our website.
 As always, there is no charge for the initial consultation.